Consolidated Fund: Earlier funds

 The General Fund was established in 1617, the Aggregate Fund in 1715, the South Sea Fund in 1717.
-These funds were established in relation to specific government borrowing authorised by Parliament, which had a defined type of revenue appropriated to put towards the interest and repayment.
+These funds were established in relation to specific government borrowing authorized by Parliament, which had a defined type of revenue appropriated to put towards the interest and repayment.
 That particular revenue would be paid into the fund related to the loan.
 For example, the South Sea Fund was related to the debts of the South Sea Company.
 The Aggregate Fund was paid all the hereditary revenues of the English (and later British) Crown, such as profits from the Crown Estate and the Royal Mail.
 The hereditary revenues of Scotland were paid into the Consolidated Fund from 1788 onwards.

 From 1716 onwards the surplus of the first three funds, after the interest and principal payments, flowed into a fourth fund, the sinking fund.
 This was intended to be applied to the repayment of the national debt but was instead mainly used for day-to-day necessities.
 It was eventually placed into the hands of the National Debt Commissioners, and was abandoned in the 1820s.

 In 1752, before the Consolidated Fund was formed, the debts owed to the three existing funds had themselves been consolidated, and became irredeemable (the principal would only be repaid if the government chose to do so).
 They, therefore, became annuities, paying an annual rate of interest of 3%, and known as consolidated annuities, or consols.